webpack/webpack.js.org/content/get-started/index.md

    [0] ./app/index.js 170 bytes {0} [built]

 ```
+Open `index.html` in your browser to see the result of a successful bundle.
+You should see a page with the following text: 'Hello webpack'.

 T> If a `webpack.config.js` is present, `webpack` command picks it up by default.